rflynn/imgmin/README.txt

 These bloated images take longer to transfer, leading to extended load time, which does not produce a good viewer experience.
 People hate to wait.

+In order to understand how to optimize JPEGs for size first we must learn more about the JPEG format.

 "Quality" Details